stanfordnlp/CoreNLP/_pages/tools_tregex.md

 Tregex was written by Galen Andrew and Roger Levy.
 Tsurgeon was written by Roger Levy.
 The graphical interface for both was written by Anna Rafferty.
 A lot of bug fixing and various extensions to both were done by John Bauer.
 Semgrex was written by Chloe Kiddon and John Bauer.
+Ssurgeon was written by Eric Yeh and John Bauer.
 These programs also rely on classes developed by others as part of the Stanford JavaNLP project.

 There is a paper describing Tregex and Tsurgeon.
 You're encouraged to cite it